Zurc/lasaldelavida/episodio5-learning.md

 Example:

-Subject: the TV station, in charge of emitting the signal (data).
+*Subject*: the TV station, in charge of emitting the signal (data).
 Une subject can have multiple subscribers

 Observers: any TV connected to the station (subscribed to the subject), they don't emit anything